-Led by a passion for tasty and affordable snacks, we researched all the best dehydrators on the 2019 market and purchased the most promising models for hands-on testing.
-The models that made it into this review cover a wide range of prices as well as dehydrating capacities.
-So, if you're a casual snack maker that doesn't want a humongous machine taking up precious kitchen space, there is a machine for you.
-Or, if you're seriously into preserving foods and need as much tray square footage as possible, there is a dehydrator that will satisfy your culinary desires.
-All the models here reviewed have received satisfactory marks in our side-by-side analysis, so rest assured that all will perform to a high standard.
+To find out which food dehydrators on the 2019 market are the best, we researched several dozen models before purchasing 8 dehydrators for hands-on testing and tasting.
+The models that made it into this review cover a wide range of price points, as well as internal volumes.
+So, if you're a casual snack maker that doesn't want a ginormous machine taking up precious kitchen space, there is a machine that will appeal to your needs.
+Or, if you're dehydrating on the regular and need as much tray space as possible, there is also a dehydrator here that will pique your interest.
+All the models in this review have earned satisfactory evaluations in our side-by-side analysis, and as such, all will render quality outcomes.

 Best Food Dehydrators of 2019

 The Excalibur 3926TB boasts tons of dehydrating square footage.
-In fact, it has nearly twice as much as the next largest machine we reviewed.
-For those who are doing a lot of food preserving the square footage is a boon.
-The mesh-lined trays make clean-up of the messiest food bits fairly straightforward as they can be removed — soaked if necessary — and cleaned in the dishwasher or sink.
+So much so that it has nearly twice as much as the next largest machine we reviewed.
+For those who are doing a lot of food, preserving the square footage is a boon.
+The mesh-lined trays make clean-up of the messiest food bits reasonably straightforward as they can be removed — soaked if necessary — and cleaned in the dishwasher or sink.
 This model had the most consistent positive results for texture, evenness, and flavor across a variety of food types.
 Finally, the 3926TB had relatively accurate temperatures, especially at the high and low ends of the spectrum.

 While the bulk of the 3926TB is a strength for the high volume cook, that size can be a disadvantage as well.
 This behemoth requires a lot of real estate when in use and when stored.
 Clean-up is complicated as well due to the rough texture of the interior plastic, which is hard to wipe down.
 Finally, the knobs controlling the run time and temperature have inexact marks, which may help to explain some of the inconsistencies that we observed in our temperature accuracy tests.
 Despite these shortcomings, the Excalibur is the best in class machine for both casual and high-volume dehydrating.